SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md

     Click the application link (save this link if you later want to embed the app in SAP Build Work Zone).

     You should now see your application.

+### Next Step
+Congratulations, your are now also done with the exercises around SAP Build Apps.
+Now move on with the exercises around SAP Build Work Zone and start with [Create a Site Using SAP Build Work Zone, standard edition](/exercises/3_Build_Work_Zone/1_cp-portal-cloud-foundry-create-sitelaunchpad/cp-portal-cloud-foundry-create-sitelaunchpad.md).